-Amber Madison goes on a mission to find out, interviewing 1,000 men in 10 cities, and writing a book that exposes the truth.
+Amber Madison goes on a mission to find out, interviewing 1,000 single men in 10 cities, and writing a book that exposes the truth about what they want and why they want it.

 All guys are a-holes.
 It’s a belief we hold near and dear to our hearts.
 It’s why they just want sex, why they don’t want to be your boyfriend, and why they’re destined to cheat with the nanny.
 We think we know these things about men as well as we know the facts of history or anything else — hell, as far as we’re concerned, the Constitution might as well include something on guys’ jerkishness.
 But what if we don’t actually know men at all?